PeopleToolsTechTips/PT3_E016_sending_images_to_bi_publisher_using_peopletools/README.md

 This file contains all the objects referenced in the video and document.

 ## Walk Through PDF
-* PT3 File Image Utilities.pdf
+* PT3 Sending Images to BI Publisher.pdf

 ## PeopleTools Project is using PeopleTools 8.59.04
   * This contains all the components, pages, records and PeopleCode used in the demonstration.